Ashi2806/Sales_analysis-mysql/README.md

 ## 1. Project Title
-### Exploratory Data Analysis of Automotive Sales and Performance Using MySQL
+### Exploratory Data Analysis of Automotive Sales and Performance Using MySQL and PowerBI

 ## 2. Overview
 This project dives into car sales data using pure SQL—no dashboards, just logic.
 I cleaned and explored the dataset to uncover patterns in pricing, brand performance, and technical specs like BHP and mileage.
 Through modular queries and smart segmentation, I surfaced insights that connect raw numbers to real business decisions.